ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 5. Decide whether results make sense (e.g., is the order of magnitude ok?)

-6. Write up final version clearly, putting student # on 1st page.
-Explain in a few words what you're doing, don't just write equations.
+6. Write up final version legibly and clearly, put student # on the 1st page.
+Explain in words what you're doing, don't just write equations.

 The same applies to written problems in exams.
 Of course, some problems may not require pts.
 1, 3, and/or 4.